Table of Contents

 Receipt Generation

 After the payment is completed, the system creates a receipt.
-It can be printed on the spot or sent via email or SMS, based on customer choice.
+It can be printed on the spot or sent via email or SMS, at the customer’s choice.

 Inventory Updating

 Finally, the system automatically updates inventory levels.
-It deducts the sold items from stocks and can trigger low-stock alerts or reorders if thresholds are met.
+It deducts the sold items from stock and can trigger low-stock alerts or reorder notifications if thresholds are met.
 This real-time tracking helps avoid stockouts or overstocking.

 Key Features of POS System for Retail